The Lectin-Free Diet

 Removing Food A may not cause symptom Z to go away since Food B is still setting off food sensitivity reactions.

-If you want to have the greatest impact with a lectin free diet, then removing the most common offenders first for a temporary time period can be a powerful way to approach things, as you get a real baseline level of what the possibilities are.
+If you want to have the greatest impact with this diet, then removing the most common offenders first for a temporary time period can be a powerful way to approach things, as you get a real baseline level of what the possibilities are.

 Here are just some of the symptoms that have been traced back to being set off by lectins via food sensitivity reactions.